dorhelium/Shopify-Backend-Challenge/README.md

 * Bulk add/delete images are allowed.
 These APIs are **transactional** to ensure all or none during bulk add/delete.

+* The images are accepted and returned as Base64 format.
+In the database, images are stored as byte arrays.

 <br>

 # APIs